So, you’ve been looking for a car and you found your dream car. It is used, but the price for it is well worth it.

-Weather in Britain is pretty fickle.
+The weather in Britain is pretty fickle.
 One moment it can be dry then it is wet.
 It can be warm and then go cold.
 We are for the most part used to it, but we also prepare for it.
 To be prepared for either winter or summer, your car needs to have a working air-conditioning system and heating system.
 Get in the car and blast them on to ensure they both work effectively.

 Does it lock?

 When you view the used car, check all the locks work.
-No point buying a new car that doesn’t lock and ends up being stolen is there?
+No point in buying a new car that doesn’t lock and ends up being stolen is there?
 If it has an immobiliser locking system, check it works with both a car fob and the key.

 Cup holders!
 Many of us make our own flasks of coffee or teas or we drop into the nearest Costa or Starbucks and get ourselves a takeaway one.
 It is a horrible moment when you climb into your car and realise that you have no place to place the cup of scalding hot liquid.
-Make sure that car has cup holders otherwise you will regret it.
+Make sure that the car has cup holders otherwise you will regret it.

 These checks go for whether you are buying the used cars from a private individual or a dealership.
 If you are interested in getting a used car as the finance costs are usually cheaper than buying one new, then check out these cheap car finance deals.